luxintenebris/tex-tmpl/README.md

 # tex-tmpl
-Template repository for developing modular TeX projects.
+This repository is a template for developing modular TeX projects.